On Saying Goodbye

 It wasn’t until recently, as my 17 year-old daughter began more earnestly considering her options for college, that I came to realize what my own trip West must have meant to my mother.
 She was 21 when she gave birth to me.
 In a way we grew up together.
 I went to college 40 minutes from home, but after that first semester of adjustment I didn’t visit all that often.
 Just about every time that I did return home, I had what my father called a “high falutin’ idea” about how I was going to study abroad.
 One month the dream was Tuscany, a few months later it was Provence or Madrid.
 One visit I was bringing home brochures from St. Petersburg and the next it was a packet of information from Oxford.
 My mother always dismissed these plans, knowing full well that I could barely scrape up the money for the next semester working in the teen fashion department at Ivey’s over the summer and on spring and winter breaks.
 There was little chance that I could afford to go spend a “Semester at Sea.”

 A couple months before my college graduation, when my first credit card came in the mail to Morrison dorm with an $800 line of credit, my first purchase was a ticket to Los Angeles.
 Never mind that I’d not been further West than East Tennessee.
 Never mind that I had no job lined up or a plan as to where I’d live….or a car.
-Never mind that I’d done no research on Los Angeles and didn’t know there wasn’t the public transportation system I’d experienced in Washington or Atlanta.
-I was going far away so as to take my first steps as an adult without the eyes of disappointment upon me as I made what I anticipated could be monumental mistakes.
+Never mind that I’d done no research on Los Angeles and didn’t know there wasn’t the public transportation system I’d experienced on trips to Washington, DC or Atlanta.
+I was going far away so as to take my first steps as an adult without disappointed eyes upon me as I made what I anticipated could be monumental mistakes.
 I told my mother several times about my plans, but she didn’t believe me any more than she believed that I was going to join the Peace Corps or to study French in Lyon.

 It was when we went to the dentist just before college graduation that it finally registered for her.
 Dr. Brooks had been our family dentist since before my first loose tooth.
 With water and tools, fingers and gauze alternately in mouth, I attempted to answer his questions about my future.
 I shared that I’d be departing for Southern California on June 9th with a return ticket for December 22nd.
 I wasn’t sure what I was going to do when I got there, but I was going to give myself six months to figure it out.
 He seemed impressed with my guts, though perhaps a bit concerned about my foolhardiness.